dodona-edu/dolos/docs/guide/installation.md

 # v18.10.0
 ```

-If this command reports an error (`node: command not found`) or if the Node.js version is older than 14,
+If this command reports an error (`node: command not found`) or if the Node.js version is too old,
 you will need to install a recent version of Node.js using the instructions below.

 ### Windows